mbpriester/code_samples/README.md

 I have a coding exercise I completed in Ruby in the Ruby folder.

 ### Java
-I will have a brief REST API I created that will display my résumé.
-Additionally, I will be implementing this in two, hopefully three different ways, both using Jersey (one as a Jersey Maven project, another as a Dynamic Web Project).
-I will also share code samples from my refreshers in Data Structures and Algorithms.
+I have a brief REST API I created that will display my résumé.
+One has already been committed.
+Additionally, I will be implementing this in another way, hopefully three different ways altogether.
+The initial two implementations will be using Jersey (one as a Jersey Maven project, another as a Dynamic Web Project).

 Thank you for visiting!